Chart Types

 Data Format

-Sankey charts require three columns in order: source, target, and value.
+Sankey charts require three columns: source, target, and value.
 The column names can be anything:

 from,to,visitors